Which Homeowners Insurance Companies Offer Good Service?

 To get accurate information and prices, shop several companies and agents.
 Push hard for reliable information.
 Determine the exact types and amounts of coverage you want, then make sure the agent bases your premiums on that.
 Examine price quotes very carefully.
 If unrequested or unnecessary coverage is included, request an explanation.
 If the answer is unsatisfying, take your business elsewhere.

 One of the most important elements of insurance company service quality is claims handling.
 Are claims paid promptly, and are the payment amounts fair?

 One way to spot serious problems is to look at records of complaints filed with the state.
-The table below reports counts of homeowners insurance complaints and complaint rates for 2016–18 (the most recent years for which data were available) for the insurance groups that wrote the most policies in Minnesota during that time period.
+The table below reports counts of homeowners insurance complaints and complaint rates for 2020–2022 for the insurance groups that wrote the most policies in Minnesota during that time period.
 For each company, the table also reports complaint rates, which take into account the fact that some companies do much more business than others and are therefore likely to incur more complaints.
 The complaint rates indicate the number of complaints per $10 million in homeowners premiums written.

 Feedback from Policyholders and Contractors